RYCKEWAERT/deepmaxent/README.md

 This dataset consists of 19 bioclimatic rasters obtained from the WorldClim and CHELSA databases.
 The rasters represent various environmental factors such as temperature, precipitation, and altitude.

 Karger, D.N., Conrad, O., Böhner, J., Kawohl, T., Kreft, H., Soria-Auza, R.W., Zimmermann, N.E., Linder, P., Kessler, M. (2017).
 Climatologies at high resolution for the Earth land surface areas.
 Scientific Data.
 4 170122. https://doi.org/10.1038/sdata.2017.122
-The full dataset is available : https://chelsa-climate.org/bioclim/
+The full dataset is available: https://chelsa-climate.org/bioclim/

 ### A set from the National Centre for Ecological Analysis and Synthesis (NCEAS)